kkruecke/cplus-documentation/notes/tree234.rst

      return {const_cast<Node *>(pnode), 0};
     }

     /*
      Requires:
      1. pnode is a leaf node, either a 2 or 3-node
-     2. If pnode is 3-node, then key_index, the key index into pnode->keys_values[].key() must be 1, the second key.
+     2. If pnode is 3-node, then key_index, the index into pnode->keys_values[].key(), must be 1, the second key.
 It can never be 0, the first key.
      */
     template<class Key, class Value> std::pair<const typename tree234<Key, Value>::Node *, int> tree234<Key, Value>::getLeafNodeSuccessor(const Node *pnode, int key_index) const
     {